xaelsouth/rtl-wmbus/README.md

 Carrier-frequency given at "-f" must be set properly.
 With my DVB-T-Receiver I had to choose carrier 50kHz under the standard of 868.95MHz.
 Sample rate at 1.6Ms/s is hardcoded and cannot be changed.

-samples2.bin is a "life" example with two devices received.
+samples2.bin is a "live" example with two devices received.

 On Android first the driver must be started with options given above.
 IQ-data goes to a port which is would be already set by driver settings.
 Use get_net to get IQ-data into rtl_wmbus.